top of page

 I’m not sure I would’ve had the courage to do all of it alone.

+But life has its cycles.
 And each stage needs its own people.

 Since 2022, Greece has returned to my life, after a 3-year break.
+With different eyes.
+A different soul.

-Beside a different man — my current partner.
+Beside a different man, my current partner.

 I wanted so much to show him the places I loved.

-And we drove thousands of kilometers each time, to revisit them — and discover new ones.
+And we drove thousands of kilometers each time, to revisit them, and discover new ones.

 After 9 road trips through Greece over the past 3 years, we both understood something: